XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-javascript.md

 **Tip:** Many network functions in `xrpl.js` use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to return values asynchronously.
 The code samples here use the [`async/await` pattern](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) to wait for the actual result of the Promises.

-{{ include_code("_code-samples/get-started/js/base.js", language="js") }}
+{% code-snippet file="/_code-samples/get-started/js/base.js" language="js" /%}

 #### Connect to the XRP Ledger Mainnet

-The sample code in the previous section shows you how to connect to the Testnet, which is one of the available [parallel networks](parallel-networks.html).
+The sample code in the previous section shows you how to connect to the Testnet, which is one of the available [parallel networks](../../concepts/networks-and-servers/parallel-networks.md).
 When you're ready to move to production, you'll need to connect to the XRP Ledger Mainnet.
 You can do that in two ways:

-* By [installing the core server](install-rippled.html) (`rippled`) and running a node yourself.
-The core server connects to the Mainnet by default, but you can [change the configuration to use Testnet or Devnet](connect-your-rippled-to-the-xrp-test-net.html).
-[There are good reasons to run your own core server](networks-and-servers.html#reasons-to-run-your-own-server).
+* By [installing the core server](../../infrastructure/installation/index.md) (`rippled`) and running a node yourself.
+The core server connects to the Mainnet by default, but you can [change the configuration to use Testnet or Devnet](../../infrastructure/configuration/connect-your-rippled-to-the-xrp-test-net.md).
+[There are good reasons to run your own core server](../../concepts/networks-and-servers/index.md#reasons-to-run-your-own-server).
 If you run your own server, you can connect to it like so:

+    ```
     const MY_SERVER = "ws://localhost:6006/"
     const client = new xrpl.Client(MY_SERVER)
     await client.connect()
+    ```

     See the example [core server config file](https://github.com/XRPLF/rippled/blob/c0a0b79d2d483b318ce1d82e526bd53df83a4a2c/cfg/rippled-example.cfg#L1562) for more information about default values.

-* By using one of the available [public servers][]:
+* By using one of the available [public servers](public-servers.md):

+    ```
     const PUBLIC_SERVER = "wss://xrplcluster.com/"
     const client = new xrpl.Client(PUBLIC_SERVER)
     await client.connect()
+    ```

 ### 3. Get Account

 The `xrpl.js` library has a `Wallet` class for handling the keys and address of an XRP Ledger account.
 On Testnet, you can fund a new account like this:

-{{ include_code("_code-samples/get-started/js/get-acct-info.js", start_with="// Create a wallet", end_before="// Get info", language="js") }}
+{% code-snippet file="/_code-samples/get-started/js/get-acct-info.js" from="// Create a wallet" before="// Get info" language="js" /%}

 If you only want to generate keys, you can create a new `Wallet` instance like this: